AetherusFX/Unity_Bookmark/README.md

 - UI Material Indication: Adjusted the opacity of the yellow border for UI Shader Materials in the preview to 0.7 for better visibility.
 - Material Info: Added Word Wrap to the shader name label on the Material card for cleaner display of long shader names.
 - Performance Optimization: Improved performance to mitigate slowdowns that could occur with a large number of saved assets.
-- Thumbnail Capture: Fixed an issue where the captured area appeared blank or cut off when elements like a Canvas (UIRoot) were present in the Scene View, ensuring accurate Scene View thumbnails are captured.

 ### [v1.1]_250927
 - Thumbnail Capture: Fixed an issue where the capture area appeared empty or was clipped when elements like Canvas (UIRoot) were present in the Scene view.
 However, a problem still exists where UI objects are captured relative to the UICanvas size when using an Orthographic Camera, and this requires further revision.